vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 ### 5. Create backup

 :::warning Backup
 You SHOULD back up all the data.
-You MUST back up at least the private keys and all the wallets for your node; otherwise, You won't be able to operate your node and may lose your funds.
+You MUST back up at least the private keys and all the wallets for your node, otherwise you won't be able to operate your node and may lose your funds.
 :::

 ```bash